 Our COVID-19 Response and Capabilities. learn more

 You shouldn’t put yourself through the stress of handling fire damage cleanup on your own.
-At Maxons, our trained and certified technicians have helped thousands of people back on their feet after fire damage, and we can do the same for you.
+At Maxons, our trained and certified technicians have helped thousands of people get back on their feet after fire damage, and we can do the same for you.
 We are available 24/7 – don’t hesitate to call us right away.

 The aftermath of a fire can be devastating and usually requires repair to the structure.
 Smoke odors penetrate the structure and contents while layers of soot blanket everything within its reach – including walls, flooring, carpeting, upholstery, fabrics and everything found in a typical property.
 A Maxons trained professional will survey the loss site to determine the extent to which fire, smoke, heat and moisture impacted building materials and contents.
 They can quickly determine what can be restored, how to do it, and then get it done right.